mattmcf/HashMap/README.md

 ## Project Description:

 This hashmap is a fixed size hashmap implemented in C. A fixed size hashmap means that there is a limited number of entries that can be stored in the map.
-All of the elements are stored within the hashmap itself (as opposed to a hashmap where each collided entry is chained off of the first element in a given slot)
+All of the elements are stored within the hashmap itself (as opposed to a hashmap where each collided entry is chained off of the head element in a given slot).
+So if the hashmap is full and a new element is added, a FAILURE occurs and the new element isn't added.
+Keys are only placed in the hashmap once, so if the Set function is invoked for a key that already exists in the HashMap, then that key's value will be updated with the new value as opposed to adding a new key-value pair.

-- describe HASH used,
-- detail why I need stdlib.h, string.h
+In order to manage the complexity of tracking and finding collisions that can occur within a fixed size hash map, this hashmap uses a doubly-linked list of HashNodes for a single slot to track collided elements.
+For example, if keys A, B, and C all hash to slot 13 (and are added in that order), then A will be located in slot 13.
+When B is added, B will collide with A in slot 13.
+So a free slot is found and then B is placed in that free slot.
+Then A's next element is pointed at B and B's previous element is pointed at A. When C is added and collides with A in slot 13, C will traverse down A's next list of collided nodes until the end of the list is found.
+A free slot for C is found and C is inserted there.
+C is then linked to the end of A's collided list.
+In this example, that means B's next element will point at C's slot and C's previous element will point at B's slot.

+Continuing this example with A, B, and C, if a fourth element, D is added that hashes to the slot that B occupies, D will see that B is occupying D's intended slot.
+Since B was place there arbitrarily, and D belongs is B's slot, B is moved to a different, arbitrary free slot and D is placed in B's old location.
+B's adjacent neighbors in its linked list of next and previous elements are updated to relect B's new location.
+If element E is added that also maps to D's slot, then E will be placed in an arbitrary, free slot and attached to D's collision list.

+If element A is removed, then A is deleted from its slot.
+However, because A is the head of a collision list for slot 13 and that collision list isn't empty, a new head element need to be placed in slot 13 to maintain the integrity of that collision list.
+So B, the next element in that collision list, is moved from it's arbitrary location and placed in slot 13.
+B updates it's predecessor with its new location information.

+Other Information:

+Hash Function: I used the djb2 hash for my hash function.
+This acts on a string of arbitrary length to return a hash value.
+More information is included here: http://www.cse.yorku.ca/~oz/hash.html

+Since I implemented this project in C, I needed to include the following libraries:
+- stdlib.h for its memory allocation functions
+- string.h for its string operation functions (since a string class would be built into other languages)
+- stdio.h for its I/O operations (for verbose debugging and printing map)

+## Project Contents

+/src/hashmap.h       - public functions and definitions for interacting with HashMap

+/src/hashmap.c       - implementation of functions in hashmap.h as well as private functions

+/test/TestHashMap.c  - test routine for the functionality of the HashMap

+Makefile             - builds TestHashMap and runs it

+README.md            - this description file

+## Building Instructions

+Run "make" - this will build TestHashMap executable and run it.
+If build and tests are completed successfully, user will be notified.

+The executable TestHashMap can be run in two ways:
+- "./TestHashMap" = Quiet mode.
+Only test result is reported.
+- "./TestHashMap verbose" = Verbose mode.
+Detailed testing is reported to stdout.

 ## Function Descriptions